 Delhi Cantonment Board and NDMCThe Delhi Cantonment Board is one of the local bodies of Delhi which was established in the year 1914.
 The Delhi Cantonment Board, earlier known as Cantt Authority was created under the Ministry of Defense and is controlled by Cantonments Act of 1960.
 The head office of the board is located in the Sadar Bazaar area within the geographical area of around 10, 500 acres.

 The main function of the Delhi Cantonment Board is to look after proper delivery of civic services to the public.
-These services include water supply, education, roads, birth and death registrations, public health, street lightning and fire fighting.
-The services of Delhi Cantonment Board is continuously engaged in improving the quality of its services to the citizens.
 The board is divided into seven wards.
 The functions and rules of the Delhi Cantonment Board are laid down by the Cantonment Act.
 The Delhi Cantonment Board works in coordination with New Delhi Municipal Council.

 For information on Delhi Cantonment Board click here